-MIS 6501 - Management Information Systems Individual Internship (1-8 credits)
+MIS 650I - Management Information Systems Individual Internship (1-8 credits)

 Students obtain internships in selected areas of study to gain deeper understand of knowledge, skills and the context of a given field.
-Site supervisors give guidance and direction to internship customized projects.
-Faculty members serve as liaisons between the internship sites and the university, providing students and potential information to supervisors and supervising the learning experience.
+Site supervisors give guidance and direction to customized internship projects.
+Faculty members serve as liaisons between the internship sites and the university, providing information to students and potential supervisors and supervising the learning experience.
 Students should contact the Institute for Community Engagement and Scholarship (ICES) at Metropolitan State University for more information.